garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Affinity diagram.md

 - as far as is helpful for your needs

 1. Useful until you have uncovered with some rigor,
+	- what are the most important activities/tasks to support
+	- where task dependencies occur people, resources, or
-2. What is essential vs
+1. What is essential vs non-essential in an implementation
+	- from here $\rightarrow$ key elements for design begin to emerge